 As I became a young woman, the mother-daughter dynamic became more difficult to manage.
 I have learned that the complexity of this relationship is standard.
 The power-dynamic changes as you get older.
-A mother no longer needs to or can make all of decisions.
+A mother no longer needs to or can make all of the decisions.
 I had to move out and grow on my own.
-As a child becomes a woman, a mother's role must adapt as well.
+As a child becomes a woman, a mother’s role must adapt as well.
 A daughter no longer needs to be rescued but respected.

 1. You cannot be best friends because you are not equal.

 Maya Angelou is quoted as saying, “Only equals make friends.
 Any other relationship is out of order.”
 I and my mother did not go to school together.
 We never partied together.
 We did not raise our children together.
 Our life experiences are different.
 We can learn from each other but equal we can never be.
 She will always be ahead of the game.

 2. Acknowledge mistakes but forgive.

 Through life’s ups and downs, I began to see the humanity of my own mother.
 She made mistakes and was sometimes wrong.
 That is okay.
 She is still a great mom and did her best with what she knew.
 We are still finding our balance.
 It is easier with me allowing my mom to be human and she seeing me as an adult.